URL path: Index page // Tungsten (W)

 How is one exposed to Tungsten?

-• One may be exposed to very low levels of tungsten by breathing air, eating food, or drinking water containing Tungsten.
+• One may be exposed to deficient levels of tungsten by breathing air, eating food, or drinking water containing Tungsten.
 Air in cities generally contains more Tungsten than air outside cities.

-• In general, exposure to Tungsten from the air, drinking water, and food is very low.
+• In general, exposure to Tungsten from the air, drinking water, and food is shallow.

-• The air normally contains less than 10 ng of Tungsten per cubic meter.
+• The air contains typically less than 10 ng of Tungsten per cubic meter.

-• Occupational exposure to higher levels of Tungsten can occur when there is use or treatment of Tungsten metal.
+• Occupational exposure to higher levels of Tungsten can occur when using or treating Tungsten metal.

 • Tungsten and metal alloys are available in consumer products such as electronics, lamp threads, grinding wheels, and other tools.